 How to get to Edinburgh city from the Airport

 The easiest and most hassle-free ways to get to the city centre from the airport are the following:

 If you book a private airport transfer service, the chauffeur will be waiting for you at the arrival terminal with a sign with your name on it.
 This is the fastest and most comfortable way of getting to your hotel.
 You can book a four passenger car for just £33 or an eight-seater for £43.

 Airlink (service 100) express bus

 The Airlink bus (service 100) runs between the airport and the city centre, reaching Waverley Bridge railway station in 25 minutes.
 A single adult ticket costs £4.50 and an open return is £7.50.
+A child ticket is £2 for a single and £3 for a return.
 The route to and from the airport runs 24 hours a day every 10 minutes approximately.

 - For more information, check out the Lothian bus official website.